-Crunchy and sweet, this candied pecans recipe are made with brown sugar, maple syrup, and warm spices.
-Perfect for salads, snacking, cheese boards, or even as housewarming gifts.
+Crunchy and sweet, these easy maple pecans are made with sweet maple syrup, brown sugar, butter, and warm spices.
+Perfect for salads, snacking, cheese boards, or even prettily packaged as housewarming gifts.
 They’re dangerously delicious yet not overly sticky, with lower sugar than many recipes.
 Make them in just 20 minutes.
 They’re an easy and irresistible treat you’ll love to share and enjoy.

-For catered events, I used these candied pecans (also called glazed pecans) on fall salads, on appetizer buffets as cocktail nibbles, and on charcuterie boards.
+For catered events, I used this maple pecans recipe (also called glazed pecans) on fall salads, on appetizer buffets as cocktail nibbles, and on charcuterie boards.
 Sometimes I would bag them in little cello bags with ribbon as a parting dinner gift or holiday thank you.
 They were always a hit.
-Many candied pecan recipes use a ton of sugar, but it's not necessary for great taste and crunch.
+Many candied pecan recipes use a ton of sugar and egg whites, but it's not necessary for great taste and crunch.

 Jump to: